 Particularly during periods of high volume, illiquidity, fast movement or volatility in the marketplace for any cryptoasset, the actual market rate at which a market order or trade for a TRS is executed may be different from the prevailing rate indicated via the TRS trading services at the time of your order or trade.

-The actual market rate at which a market order or trade for a TRS is executed may be different from the rate that is displayed on the eToro platform at the time that you make your order, if prices are fluctuating substantially.
+The actual market rate at which a market order or trade for a TRS is executed may be different from the rate that is displayed on the etoro platform at the time that you make your order, if prices are fluctuating substantially.